Finnish nationality law: Dual citizenship

 With effect from 1 June 2003, a Finnish citizen acquiring a foreign citizenship does not lose Finnish citizenship.

 Former Finnish citizens who lost Finnish citizenship prior to this date (upon naturalisation in another country) may re-acquire Finnish citizenship by declaration.
 Children of former Finnish citizens may also acquire Finnish citizenship by declaration.
 The deadline for submission of applications was 31 May 2008.

 As of July 2005, over 5000 people had acquired or resumed Finnish citizenship under this new provision.

 The changes to the law also mean that foreigners seeking naturalisation as a Finnish citizen do not need to renounce their former citizenship.
 They may retain it if the law of the other country permits them to do so.

 Effective 1 May 2019, individuals with dual citizenship can be deprived of their citizenship should they be sentenced for serious crimes which can lead to eight years prison.
 Given examples of such were terrorism, treason, hostage taking, people smuggling, inciting to war and espionage.
 The decision on whether to cancel the Finnish citizenship will be taken by the Finnish Immigration Service.
 The law is not retroactive and therefore does not encompass people with Finnish citizenship who have joined the Islamic State of Iraq and the Levant.

-In early 2022, the Finns Party called for dual citizenship to be abolished in Finland. a few mounths later a MP from the National Coalition Party called for a law banning non-native Finnish citizens/dual nationals from holding positions vital to national security, including police officers.
+In early 2022, the Finns Party called for dual citizenship to be abolished in Finland. a few months later an MP from the National Coalition Party called for a law banning non-native Finnish citizens/dual nationals from holding positions vital to national security, including police officers.
 He would later withdraw the bill.